Anthony Blunt: Suspicion and secret confession

-Blunt was greatly distressed by Burgess's flight and, on 28 May 1951, confided in his friend Goronwy Rees, a fellow of All Souls College, Oxford, who had briefly supplied the NKVD with political information in 1938–39.
-Rees suggested that Burgess had gone to the Soviet Union because of his violent anti-Americanism and belief that America would involve Britain in a Third World War, and that he was a Soviet agent.
-Blunt suggested that this was not sufficient reason to denounce Burgess to MI5.
-He pointed out that "Burgess was one of our oldest friends and to denounce him would not be the act of a friend."
-Blunt quoted E. M. Forster's belief that country was less important than friendship.
-He argued that "Burgess had told me he was a spy in 1936 and I had not told anyone."
+Blunt was greatly distressed by Burgess' flight and, on 28 May 1951, confided in his friend Goronwy Rees, a fellow of All Souls College, Oxford, who had briefly supplied the NKVD with political information in 1938–39.
+Rees suggested that Burgess had defected because of his virulent anti-Americanism and belief that the United States would involve Britain in a Third World War, and that he was a Soviet agent.
+Blunt suggested that this was not sufficient reason to denounce Burgess to MI5, pointing out that "Burgess was one of our oldest friends and to denounce him would not be the act of a friend."
+Blunt quoted E. M. Forster's belief that country was less important than friendship, arguing that "Burgess had told me he was a spy in 1936 and I had not told anyone."

-In 1963, MI5 learned of Blunt's espionage from an American, Michael Straight, whom he had recruited.
-Blunt confessed to MI5 on 23 April 1964, and Queen Elizabeth II was informed shortly thereafter.
-He also named Jenifer Hart, Phoebe Pool, John Cairncross, Peter Ashby, Brian Symon and Leonard Henry (Leo) Long as spies.
+In 1963, MI5 learned of Blunt's espionage from Straight, whom he had recruited.
+Blunt confessed to MI5 on 23 April 1964.
+The private secretary of Queen Elizabeth II was informed shortly thereafter, but the Queen herself was not officially informed until 1973.
+Blunt also named Cairncross, Jenifer Hart, Phoebe Pool, Peter Ashby, Brian Simon and Leonard Henry Long as spies.
 Long had also been a member of the Communist Party and an undergraduate at Trinity College, Cambridge.
-During the war he served in MI14 military intelligence in the War Office, with responsibility for assessing German offensive plans.
+During the war, he served in MI14 military intelligence in the War Office, with responsibility for assessing German offensive plans.
 He passed analyses but not original material relating to the Eastern Front to Blunt.

-According to his obituary in The New York TimesBlunt acknowledged that he had recruited spies for the Soviet Union from among young radical students at Cambridge, passed information to the Russians while he served as a high-ranking British intelligence officer during World War II, and had helped two of his former Cambridge students who had become Soviet moles inside the British Foreign Service, Guy Burgess and Donald Maclean, escape to the Soviet Union in 1951 just as their activities were about to be exposed.
+According to his obituary in The New York Times, Blunt acknowledged that he had recruited spies for the Soviets from among young radical students at Cambridge, passed information to the Russians while he served as a high-ranking British intelligence officer during World War II and had helped two of his former Cambridge students who had become Soviet moles, Burgess and Maclean, escape in 1951 just as their activities were about to be exposed.